TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 Expected result:
 * A confirmation toast box should be displayed
-* A new product should appear on the page
+* A new product (Ceramic Shamrock) should appear on the page
     ![Add Product](documentation/testing/add_product02.jpg)